jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - **XML**: Extensible Markup Language is a set of HTML extensions providing for data storage and transport in networked environments; frequently used to integrate web pages with databases; XML is often embedded in the HTML files making up elements of a web page
 - **Functional requirements**: describes a finite task or process the system must perform; often directly traceable to specific elements in the final system's design and construction
 - **Hierarchical database model**: data elements and records are arranged in tree-like parent-child structures
+- **Instance**: in object-oriented programming, an "instance of a class" refers to a specific object created from that class, which is a blueprint or template defining the characteristics and behaviors of objects
 - **Integrated Product and Process Development (IPPD)**: management technique that simultaneously integrates essential acquisition activities through the use of multidisciplinary teams to optimize the design, manufacturing, and supportability processes
 - **Integrated Product Team**: team of stakeholders and individuals that possess different skills and who work together to achieve a defined process or product
 - **Infrastructure as Code (IaC)**: instead of viewing hardware config as a manual, direct hands-on, one-on-one admin hassle, it is viewed as just another collection of elements to be managed in the same way that software and code are managed under DevSecOps